Piemaker/automated-vegetation-system/README.md

    4. Node JS and Express for backend development (server intiallization, routing and serving of web content).
    5. MongoDB for database storage.
    6. Mongoose for object modeling of the database (defintion of schemas for each table in the database).
-   7. Replit as an IDE and the current server hosting.
+   7. Replit/VS-Code as an IDE and the current server hosting.
    8. github for version control.
 ***
 ## Diagrams